Dead (film)

-Dead is a 2020 New Zealand comedy horror film, starring Tom Sainsbury and Hayden J. Weal.
+Dead is a 2020 New Zealand comedy horror film, written by and starring Tom Sainsbury and Hayden J. Weal.

 Plot

 Dane 'Marbles' Marbeck can see ghosts with the help of a homemade drug.
 While out on his day job of connecting people with their deceased loved ones, he's confronted by a freshly dead cop, Officer Jayson Tagg, who wants help hunting his killer.